 As divorce lawyers in Charleston, South Carolina, we often deal with claims for legal fees in family court.
 South Carolina’s family court judges have the ability to award attorney’s fees to one party in most family court cases.
 Whether the issues are custody, divorce, contempt, or nearly anything else, attorney’s fees are on the table.
-What our clients need to know is whether they are either potentially entitled to attorney’s fees or whether they are at risk in having to pay the other side’s fees.
+What our clients need to know is whether they are either potentially entitled to attorney’s fees or whether they are at risk of having to pay the other side’s fees.
 In this article, we cover how the family court decides to award attorney’s fees, how much fees may be awarded to either spouse, and attorney’s fees awarded at temporary hearings.

 In South Carolina, the family court looks at 4 factors in determining whether to award fees to one party: (1) each party’s ability to pay his or her own fees, (2) the respective financial condition of each party, and (3) the effect of the fee on each party’s standard of living, and (4) the beneficial results obtained by the attorney.

-Because of the first 3 “financial” factors, if one spouse earns a six-figure income, and the other spouse quit working to raise children, then the breadwinner is at serious risk to have to pay the other side’s fees.
+Because of the first 3 “financial” factors, if one spouse earns a six-figure income, and the other spouse quits working to raise children, then the breadwinner is at serious risk to have to pay the other side’s fees.
 There is no bright-line rule, and the judge decides whether to make an award on a case-by-case basis.
 Also, just because there is a breadwinner, it does not mean that person will have to pay all of the fees in every case.
-If there are significant martial assets, then the judge may decide that the homemaker can pay his or her fees out of those assets.
+If there are significant marital assets, then the judge may decide that the homemaker can pay his or her fees out of those assets.

 The 4th factor causes the judge to look at the result of the case when determining whether to make the award.
 For example, if a husband is claiming his wife cheated and should be barred from receiving alimony, that husband could incur significant attorney’s fees trying to prove the adultery at trial.
 If the judge finds the husband did not meet his burden of proof, then the judge might not award the husband any of his legal fees.

-“Marital fault” is not a factor under our case-law, but our experience it that a judge is more likely to find a way to award fees against a spouse whose bad conduct led to the breakdown of the marriage and less likely to give fees to a spouse whose conduct led to the breakdown of the marriage.
+“Marital fault” is not a factor under our case law, but our experience it that a judge is more likely to find a way to award fees against a spouse whose bad conduct led to the breakdown of the marriage and less likely to give fees to a spouse whose conduct led to the breakdown of the marriage.

 We do find that in Rules to Show Cause, where a party is facing contempt of court, a family court judge is more inclined to award fees to the party bring the action for contempt if the judge actually finds the other party in contempt.

 If the court decides to award fees, the court must then decide what is a “reasonable fee.”
-Again, our case-law provides factors for a court to consider, which are:
+Again, our case law provides factors for a court to consider, which are: